Bermuda Travel Guide for First-Time Visitors

 1609

 On property at the Hamilton Princess is a charming harbor-side lofted restaurant by the name of 1609, named after the historic year marked by the British ship the Sea Venture wrecking on the reef off Bermuda's shores on its way to Jamestown, Virginia.
-If the food isn’t impressive enough, the view of the harbor especially during sunset is one for the books.
+If the food isn’t impressive enough, the view of the harbor, especially during sunset, is one for the books.
 We enjoyed every bit of our experience at 1609, from the flawlessly twisted cocktails to the exquisite flavors of the fresh catch-of-the-day.
+For foodies building their Bermuda must-see list, dinner at 1609 is one of the best restaurants in Bermuda that blends culinary history with fine dining.

 Crown & Anchor

-Crown & Anchor has reimagined the traditional island lounge as a sleek, contemporary venue which honors the traditions of the past.
+Crown & Anchor has reimagined the traditional island lounge as a sleek, contemporary venue that honors the traditions of the past.
 This is where great food, captivating entertainment, and exceptional rum come together to celebrate the pleasures of island life.
-Set on the property of the Hamilton Princess, the lounge restaurant and bar hosts indoor and outdoor seating to enjoy the garden space of the resort and view of the harbor.
-Open for breakfast, lunch and dinner, Crown & Anchor is also known for its Sunday roast night.
-We recommend trying the grilled salmon with peperonata sauce, beer-battered red snapper and chips, and the Tenderloin with yorkshire pudding.
+Set on the property of the Hamilton Princess, the lounge restaurant and bar hosts indoor and outdoor seating to enjoy the garden space of the resort and the view of the harbor.
+If you’re looking for places to go in Bermuda for dinner, Crown & Anchor combines an elevated dining experience with a luxurious atmosphere.
+Open for breakfast, lunch, and dinner, Crown & Anchor is also known for its Sunday roast night.
+We recommend trying the grilled salmon with pepperonata sauce, beer-battered red snapper and chips, and the Tenderloin with Yorkshire pudding.
+Dining here deserves a spot on any traveler’s Bermuda must-see attractions, especially for those who want to taste both local and international favorites.

 Mad Hatters

 The unpretentious setting still manages to balance a sense of upscale quality with classic Bermuda style.
 One of the best and perhaps silliest aspects of this restaurant is that all guests are encouraged to try on a hat from the many ordained on the walls of the indoor space.
-The hats come in all shapes, styles and sizes, and many guests enjoy wearing silly hats throughout their meal.
+The hats come in all shapes, styles, and sizes, and many guests enjoy wearing silly hats throughout their meal.
 It’s a funny sight and adds a bit of fun to enjoy alongside delectable dishes.
+For travelers asking where to visit in Bermuda for both playful experiences and excellent food, Mad Hatters is a must.

 Image Complimentary of Mad Hatters